TL;DR

 Track Everything

 The EU AI Act requires detailed documentation of AI system interactions.
-Prohibited AI practices took effect February 2, 2025.
-Obligations for General-Purpose AI providers kicked in August 2, 2025.
+Prohibited AI practices took effect on February 2, 2025.
+Obligations for General-Purpose AI providers kicked in on August 2, 2025.

 Log everything: what prompts got sanitized before going to the AI, what the AI returned, what security reviews found, and whether you're meeting data retention rules.